-This section will give you a brief overview over how to set up Lighthouse with connections to your work tracking system, add teams and create projects.
+This section will give you a brief overview over how to set up Lighthouse with connections to your work tracking system, add teams and create portfolios.

-Lighthouse currently works with Jira and Azure DevOps.
+Lighthouse currently works with Jira, Azure DevOps, CSV , and in a preview version with Linear.
 Check out the dedicated subpages for details on how to configure it Lighthouse for the respective systems.

-Once you’re done with the basics, check out the detailed description of the Features.
+Once you’re done with the basics, check out the detailed description of the product areas such as Teams and Portfolios.

 Overview